tytydraco/yessleep/out/Big_40_for_Betty.md

 "Well, are you going to tell me your wish?"
 I asked, Betty.

 Betty gave me the coy look again.
 I knew what it meant.
 I felt my blood rush to my face.
-I leaned in my cheek towards Betty's face, my cheek gently brushing Betty's ruby red painted lips.
+I leaned my head in towards Betty's face, my cheek gently brushing ruby red painted lips.
 She knew I loved her lips festive.
-I cocked my head gently to the left.
+I cocked my head gently to the left and said, "Tell me."

+She did.

 "Hmmm?"
+I asked feigning surprise.
+I turned to look Betty in her eye.
+The fly was back.
+Just like the back of my hand it was gone again.

 Betty held my gaze.
 She could do that.
-She was very persistent.
+She could be persistent.

-I nodded.
+I nodded with mock seriousness.

-Betty showed me that mischievous twinkle in her eye once again.
-It was the one that said we were going to be very bad, and that that was going to be very good.
+Betty flashed me that mischievous twinkle in her eye again.
+I knew it well.
+It was the one that said we were going to be very bad, and that, ***that***, was going to be very good.

 "Did you want to do these heinously immoral acts before or after butternut frosted birthday cake, my Betty buttercup?"
 I asked.

 Betty suddenly cocked her head towards the couch and kept it that way.

-"Well," I said.
-"It's your wish.
+I caught myself frowning and righted course.

+"Well," I said glancing at the couch, and then back at Betty with what felt like a wolfish grin.
+"Your wish.
 Your birthday."

 I gently lifted Betty's head by the chin.
-Righting it's angle our lips touched and grew into a passionate kiss.
+Righting its angle away from rather odd, our lips touched.
+Then it went from touching to a passionate kiss.
+It felt a year since we had kissed.
 I carried Betty like a doll in my arms to the couch.
+And then I granted Betty her birthday wish.

 When it was over we stayed there in post-coital languor for at least a few Marlboros.
 I heard the crickets through the open window and thought about how time keeps slipping into the future.

 When Betty and I were done and back at the table I took a bite of cake.
 I asked Betty if she liked hers.
 I noticed she had gotten frosting all over her lips and chin.
 I guess that meant yes.
-When we were finally done with the annual festivities, I walked with Betty back down the long marble hallway until we arrived at her room.
-The gold-plated name tag on the door read, "Betty No. 1: 7/16/2003".
+When we were finally done with the annual festivities, I walked with Betty back down the long marble hallway until we finally arrived at her room.
+The gold-plated name tag on the mahogany door read, "Betty No. 1: 9/18/2004".

 I knew Betty wanted me to stay the night but tomorrow was coincidentally Becky's birthday and I knew she'd want a cake and kisses and wishes just like Betty always did.
 And, Barbara, oh my gosh, Barbara's birthday would be coming up pretty soon too.
 And Beatrice.
-And then there's Belinda, Betsy, Billie, Bonnie, Bertha, Bessie, Brooke, Bailey, Brittney and Broomhilida. *Noooo*..., just kidding.
-Who would be dopey enough to end a girl named, Broomhilda?
+And then there's Belinda, Betsy, Billie, Brigette, Bardot, Bonnie, Bertha, Bessie, Brooke, Bailey, Brielle, Brittney, Brianna and ***Broomhilida***. *Noooo*..., just kidding.
+Who would be dopey enough to go for a girl named, Broomhilda?

 Yes, it was a full house of birthday girls whose names all began with the letter, "B," and who all were just sure I was the Bee's Knees.

 Life's pretty great when you have a private island.
 I just wish somebody would remember my birthday once in a while.
-Oh well, time to find a Beryl, Bianca, Barbara or Bambi who maybe, just maybe might be more considerate of my special day.
-And actually, there's still spare rooms to fill on the hall and dead weeks in May, October and August.
+Oh well, time to find a Beryl, Bianca, Barbara, Bethany or Bambi who maybe, just maybe might be more considerate of my special day.
+And to be frank as a hot dog and far from discreet, I still have a lot of vacancies to fill on that long marble hall and more dead days and weeks in May, October, December and August than a mansion's got a right to.
+Who said birthdays were the worst days?